kasra-hosseini/obspyDMT/README.rst

 Lets get started
 -----------------

-Once a working Python and ObsPy_ environment is installed, there are two possible ways to have obspyDMT:
+Once a working Python and ObsPy_ environment is installed, obspyDMT can be installed from the source-code:

-1. Manually from the source code:

 ::